aghast/lbac-python/ch02/expressions.rst

 Parentheses
 ~~~~~~~~~~~

-We're at a pretty good checkpoint right now.
-I'm going to copy my code,
-which I have named `expr1.py` to a new source file, `expr2.py` so that I'll
-have a stable version to revert back to.

 Sometimes you need to override operator precedence.
 When you want an
 additive operation to be done before a multiplicative one, the answer is to
 use parentheses.
 Parens, for short, are an "operator" that has an even